Lanškroun

 Lanškroun (/cs/; Landskron) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
 It has about 9,800 inhabitants.
-It lies on the border of the historical lands of Bohemia and Moravia.
+The town is located in the Orlické Foothills, on the border of the historical lands of Bohemia and Moravia.
+It is an industrial town with representation of the electronics, engineering and paper industries.

+Lanškroun was founded in the second half of the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Lanškroun is the Renaissance town hall.

 Administrative division

 Lanškroun consists of four municipal parts (in brackets population according to the 2021 census):